 Biology Homework Chapter 6: The Krebs Cycle

-- 6.12 This section sums up the preceding sections.
+- 6.13 REVIEW This section sums up the preceding sections.
 Note in particular where ATP is used and where it is produced.
-If you were confused, go back and review the sections 6.9-6.13 before continuing here.
+If you were confused, go back and review the sections 6.9-6.10 before continuing here.

-- 6.15 While we focussed on the most common (and best understood) metabolic pathways for harvesting energy, cellular respiration and fermentation, glucose processing is not the only way cells can harvest chemical energy from nutrients.
-Study Figure 6.15: how does the body break down different fuels to usable components?
+- 6.16 While we focused on the most common (and best understood) metabolic pathways for harvesting energy, cellular respiration and fermentation, glucose processing is not the only way cells can harvest chemical energy from nutrients.
+Study Figure 6.14: how does the body break down different fuels to usable components?

-- 6.16 Producing energy is only one way a cell can use the nutrients it takes in.
-The energy produced and stored as ATP is used to create many other molecules required for cell structures and functions.
+- 6.17 Producing energy is only one way a cell can use the nutrients it takes in.
+The energy produced and stored as ATP is used to create many other molecules required for cell structures and functions through biosynthesis.

 Read the following weblecture before chat: Cellular Respiration II